gscanlon21/notes/content/clean/robot_vacuums.md

 ]
 +++

-# (+) Features
+# Features
-- Slanted or dual roller brushes are better for hair de-tangling.
+- [x] Slanted or dual roller brushes are better for hair de-tangling.

-# (-) Features
+- [x] Dual roller brushes are better for picking up hair off of carpets.
-- Auto-empty base stations are too loud.
+- [ ] Auto-empty base stations are too loud.